wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `processEvent()` is `false`, indicating that no MSHR entry is occupied by the event object.
 The prefetch buffer, `prefetchBuffer_`, is also processed after the event buffer.
 We do not cover prefetching here, and we will also skip it in the rest of the section.

+After processing buffers, the cache moves the retry buffer of the coherence manager into the cache's retry buffer.
+These events are exactly those that are rejected and should be retried.

+### Event Processing

+Method `processEvent()` implements event processing function for each individual event.
+At the beginning, it checks whether the event represents a non-cacheable operation.
+If true, it is handled separately, and the operation always succeeds.
+Next, for cachable operations, which is the normal case, the cache arbitrates the access by calling `arbitrateAccess()`.
+The function decides whether the request can be processed in the current cycle or not using the history of previous accesses in the same cycle.
+There are two ways that accesses can be arbitrated.
+If the boolean flag `banked_` is false, meaning that banked cache access is not modeled, then access is arbitrated with data member `addrsThisCycle_`, which tracks the set of addresses that have been accessed in the current cycle.
+If the address of the current event has already been accessed in the same cycle, then the request is rejected.